rogue707Dev/django-pessimist-locking/README.rst

 -----------
 1. used for for django >= 2.1

-2. this app uses rawsql which is only done for postgresql
+2. this app uses raw sql which is only done for postgresql